 The 4-high design is common and incorporates tension bridle rolls before and after the temper mill to allow extensions up to 2% to achieve the required surface finish and mechanical properties.
 Work roll bending is incorporated for optimum shape control.
 A wet rolling practice prevents surface contamination and zinc pick-up.
-On most lines, load rather than extension usually control the temper mill.
+On most lines, load rather than extension controls the temper mill.
+Figure 11 depicts an in-line temper mill.